nhsconnect/ITK-FHIR-Mental-Health-eDischarge/pages/explore/explore_family_history.md

 {% include custom/section.warnbanner.html %}

 ## Family History Section Content##
 This section gives information on illness in family relations relevant to the health or care of the patient.
-Elements should be rendered as subheadings in any html sent.
+Elements should be rendered as subheadings in any HTML sent.

 <table style="width:100%;max-width: 100%;">